PyTables/PyTables/README.txt

         >>> import tables
         >>> tables.test()

-   If there is some test that does not pass, please run send the complete output for tests back to us.
+   If there is some test that does not pass, please send the complete output for tests back to us.

 4. To install the entire PyTables Python package, run this command as